2. Add Camera and Sensors¶

 A similar strategy is used to apply other onboard sensors.

-If the view XXX of the camera is moved while displaying, it will change the camera’s properties.
-So it’s better to afix a prim that has the right offset to the parent, and then afix the camera to that frame.
-So that if you accidentally moved the camera position, you can easily get back by zeroing out all the camera position offset in relation to the camera frame, which cannot be easily moved.
+If the view of the camera is moved while displaying, it will change the camera’s properties.
+Instead, affix a prim to the parent with the correct offset, and then affix the camera to that new prim.
+Then, if the camera position is accidentally moved, it can be reset by zeroing all its position and orientation parameters relative to the prim, which cannot be easily changed.

 In this tutorial, we learned how to add a camera to the robot.